dlt-hub/dlt/README.md

 ## Why?

-Data loading is how all data works starts.
+Data loading is how all data work starts.

 The current ecosystem of tools follows an old paradigm, where the data pipeline creator is a software engineer, while the data pipeline user is an analyst.